ansforge/psc-rass-loader/README.md

 *   **Extract_20.000_deletes.zip** : BaseExtract.zip with 20.000 less identities.
 This will trigger 20.000 deletes (and siwtching back to `BaseExtract.zip` will trigger 20000 creates).
 20.000 deletes are 20% deleted lines and will trigger an alert (but 20000 creates won't)
 *   **Extract_400_changes.zip** : this will trigger 400 updates (no alert as this is less than 5% change)
 *   **Extract_400_deletes.zip** : this will trigger 400 deletes (no alert as this is less than 5% change)
+*   **toggle-1.csv**: this is a toggle file to be uploaded to add or remove toggles.
+Of course, subsets can be used too.

 ### CT-AMAR